Air Travel With a Pet

 Arrive at Incheon airport early: add an extra hour to the time you'd arrive for yourself alone.

-Go to Animal Quarantine on the 3rd floor (Room 3037).
+Go to the Animal Quarantine Office at Incheon Airport.
 Show your vaccination and health papers to the inspector there, who will exchange them for official customs documentation.
 Pay the inspection fee and get the new form.
-Read more about Incheon Airport quarantine office hours.

 Go to check-in and pay your pet's flight fee, give them the new documentation.
 Get baggage tags for the crates.